-2.2.6 Test-Driven Development (TDD)
+2.2.6.
+Test-Driven Development (TDD)

-Test-Driven Development is a design technique that drives the software development through testing [Bec03, Fow11].
-Basically, TDD is based on three main steps:
+Test-Driven Development (TDD) consists of a design technique that guides the software development through testing [Bec03, Fow11].
+TDD can be summed up in the following iterative steps:

-- 1. An automated test for the next small functionality to be added into the system is written; - 2.
-The simplest piece of code possible is developed to make the test pass; - 3.
-The old and new parts of the code are refactored to improve the quality of the code design, and after the refactoring, the tests must keep passing.
+- Write an automated test for the next functionality to be added into the system;

+- Run all tests and see the new one fail;

+- Write the simplest code possible to make the test pass;

+- Run all tests and see them all succeed;

+- Refactor the code to improve its quality.